My 5 Favourite SEO Tools & Why You Should Use Them

 Screaming Frog crawls a website and reports back on numerous factors.
 You can use Screaming Frog to detect whether your website contains any 404 errors, 302’s, 301’ and all other types of response codes.

 It is a paid tool, however, the information it gives you is worth the price.
 It also displays the word count for your pages.
-Page under 300 words are low, you can identify these pages and add extra content to them.
+Page under 300 words are low, you can identify these pages and add extra content to them, improving your content marketing.
 Navigate to the ‘Word Count’ column and filter the tab to preview all pages under300 words.
 The same goes for title and description tags, Screaming Frog identifies any duplicate tags on your website which makes it easy to go in and fix them.

 You can also create and generate XML Sitemaps for your website within this tool.
 An XML sitemap is simple a map of your site that contains all your URL’s and images.
 Once you have generated sitemap, this can be added into Google Search Console for better indexation.
 Here is a useful guide to getting started with this tool and how you can use it.